LucasRxTx/twitch-chat-service/README.md

 are available through a GraphQL endpoint.

 Things you will need:
 - A twitch oauth2 token available from Twitch [here](https://twitchapps.com/tmi/).
+DONOT INCLUDE "oath:" WITH THE TOKEN!
 - A flask oauth service is available at `twitch_cha_service/irc`.
 It works but will be moved to a starlette handler.

 # to run